How do I report flashing traffic signal lights?

 Signs and Markings

-The City manufactures, installs and maintains approximately 300,000 traffic signs within the city.
+The City manufactures, installs and maintains approximately 100,000 signs and hundreds of miles of markings within the city.
 The responsibilities of this section include:

 - Replacing faded, damaged and/or vandalized traffic signs.